CPTPP partner: Vietnam

 How the CPTPP helps Canada-Vietnam trade and investment

-- The CPTPP will establish duty-free access for trade in goods between Canada and Vietnam, eliminating tariffs for key Canadian exports, including:
+- The CPTPP provides a rules-based trading environment and enhanced market access for exporters and investors, and establishes duty-free access for trade in goods between Canada and Vietnam, eliminating tariffs for key Canadian exports, including:

 - agricultural goods: